 Radiotherapy causes hair loss in the treatment area.
 Sometimes the hair loss is patchy, rather than complete hair loss.
 The hair can grow back, but not always completely.
 It may take several months for the hair to grow back.

 There are some possible long term side effects from radiotherapy to the prostate.
 These are

 - Inflammation of the back passage (proctitis)

-Your doctor will not be able to tell you before you are treated whether any of the permanent side effects will happen to you.
+Your doctor will not be able to tell before your treatment whether any of the permanent side effects will happen to you.
 But some side effects are more likely in some people.
 The likelihood of long term side effects will also vary depending on the type of radiotherapy you have.
-Generally speaking, side effects are less likely with internal radiotherapy (brachytherapy).
-But it is difficult to be definite about this, because many men have a course of external radiotherapy as well as brachytherapy.
+You may have a higher risk of side effects if you have a course of external radiotherapy as well as internal radiotherapy (brachytherapy).

 Radiotherapy can damage the nerves that control getting an erection.
-Up to 7 out of every 10 men (70%) will no longer be able to get or keep an erection after external radiotherapy treatment for prostate cancer.
-If you have hormone therapy either before or after your radiotherapy, this further increases the risk of impotence.
+Different studies give different statistics but from 4 to 7 out of every 10 men (40 to 70%) will no longer be able to get or keep an erection after external radiotherapy treatment for prostate cancer.
+If you have hormone therapy either before or after your radiotherapy, this further increases the risk of erection problems.

 Whether you have problems getting and keeping an erection after internal radiotherapy (brachytherapy) depends on your age and whether you have other health conditions.
 If you are under 65 when you are treated, impotence is less likely than if you are over 70.

 With low dose rate brachytherapy, research studies have shown that in men who could have erections before treatment, between 15 and 40 out of 100 (15 to 40%) have erection problems after treatment.
 The studies showing the higher levels of erection problems probably included a higher proportion of older men.